The Church of the East: Christianity’s Forgotten Fourth Branch

 Why should Western Christians care about the Church of the East?
 Several reasons compel attention.

 First, the Church of the East testifies to the catholicity of Christianity.
-The faith that Jesus taught in Aramaic in first-century Palestine developed not merely in Greek and Latin but also in Syriac.
+The faith Jesus first taught in Aramaic found expression not only in Greek and Latin but also in Syriac.
 The Christological questions that the councils of Ephesus and Chalcedon wrestled with were not settled in a single moment of perfect clarity; different Christian communities, working in different linguistic and philosophical traditions, developed distinct but fundamentally compatible ways of expressing the same apostolic faith.
 The Church of the East reminds us that Christianity is larger, more diverse, and more venerable than a merely Western narrative can capture.

 Third, the Church of the East’s liturgical and theological tradition enriches the broader Christian world.
 The Liturgy of Addai and Mari, with its profound theology and ancient form, stands as a witness to a Eucharistic theology that predates medieval Western developments.
-The church’s Syriac theological and spiritual tradition, preserved in saints like Ephrem the Syrian and Jacob of Nisibis, offers resources for contemporary spirituality that Western Christianity has largely overlooked.
-The church’s permission of married clergy demonstrates that celibacy, though valuable, is not essential to apostolic ministry.
+The church’s Syriac theological and spiritual tradition, preserved in saints like Ephrem the Syrian, Aphrahat the Persian Sage, Narsai, and Jacob of Serugh, offers resources for contemporary spirituality that Western Christianity has largely overlooked.
+The church’s permission of married clergy is consistent with the wider Catholic tradition that celibacy, though deeply valuable, is a discipline rather than something demanded by the nature of the priesthood itself (so Presbyterorum Ordinis 16).

 Fourth, the Church of the East challenges Western triumphalism.
 For centuries, Western Christianity (both Catholic and Protestant) has operated with the assumption that the great divisions in Christianity are essentially the business of the Western tradition—that Catholicism and Protestantism are the primary players.
 The Church of the East reminds us that vast Christian populations, with their own apostolic pedigree and theological sophistication, developed and flourished independent of Western ecclesiastical politics.
 Christianity’s story cannot be told as a Western narrative without serious distortion.